 However, human intervention is always involved given the subjective nature of search and selection.
 For clarity, we do not make recruiting or hiring decisions based solely on automated decision-making.

 How Long Will We Keep Your Personal Data / Your Consent?

 We will only hold your data for as long as we need to in order to provide our services, or for as long as we have your permission to keep it and where we maintain an active relationship with you.
-As an example, if we identify you as a potential candidate for a client and you do not respond within 30 days, we will seek to delete any data we hold.
 As we may support candidates with placements over many years, and potentially throughout their careers, the purpose for which we retain candidate data can be ongoing.

 We may also wish to retain your data for future opportunities or because we wish to inform you about our current or future services.
 You may wish to remain on our database to be considered for future job opportunities.
 We will make every effort to monitor and control your consent preferences.
-If you do not give consent, we will remove your data.
+If you wish us to keep your data, we will remove it.